simelation/simhub-plugins/packages/slipro-plugin/README.md

 Copy the `package\bin\Release\SimElation.SimHub.SliPro.dll` file from the package to your SimHub installation directory (e.g. `C:\Program Files (x86)\SimHub`) and (re)start SimHub.
 SimHub should ask for confirmation to enable the new plugin.

+## Stock SLI-Pro firmware vs. Roso firmware

+The plugin was written using the custom Roso SLI-Pro firmware.
+I don't think there's any reason why it shouldn't work with the stock firmware, however.
+HID report layouts appear the same.

 ## Segment displays

 Data that can be displayed is as follows (in parentheses is the text that will be shown temporarily when changing mode):